Oluwaseunoa/DevOps-Projects/Cloud Computing/AWS Identity and Access Management/README.md

 ### What is IAM?

-IAM, or Identity and Access Management.
-Think of it as the gatekeeper for your AWS resources, its job is to decide who gets in and what they're allowed to do once they're inside.
+IAM, or Identity and Access Management, is the gatekeeper for your AWS resources, deciding who gets in and what they're allowed to do once inside.

-Imagine you have this big digital "house" full of all your AWS stuff—your data, your applications, the whole shebang.
-Now, you don't want just anyone wandering in and messing around with your things, right?
+Imagine you have a big digital "house" full of all your AWS stuff—your data, your applications, the whole shebang.
+You don't want just anyone wandering in and messing around with your things, right?
 That's where IAM steps in.

 It's like having your own VIP list for your digital world.
-IAM helps you keep your AWS resources safe and sound, making sure only the right people get in and that they're only allowed to do what you say they can.
-It's all about keeping your digital house in order and protecting your precious stuff from any unwanted guests.
+IAM helps keep your AWS resources safe, ensuring only the right people get in and can only do what you allow.
+It's all about keeping your digital house in order and protecting your precious stuff from unwanted guests.

-Note: AWS resources are the various services and tools provided by Amazon Web Services (AWS) that users can utilize to build and manage their applications and infrastructure in the cloud.
+*Note*: AWS resources are the various services and tools provided by Amazon Web Services (AWS) that users can utilize to build and manage their applications and infrastructure in the cloud.

 ### What is IAM User?

-IAM users are like individual accounts for different people or entities within your AWS environment.
+IAM users are individual accounts for different people or entities within your AWS environment.

 For example, if you have a team working on a project, you can create separate IAM users for each team member.
-Each IAM user would have their own unique username and password, allowing them to access the AWS resources they need for their work.
+Each IAM user has a unique username and password, allowing them to access the AWS resources needed for their work.

-IAM users help you manage and control access to your AWS resources securely, ensuring that each user only has access to the resources they need to perform their tasks.
+IAM users help manage and control access to your AWS resources securely, ensuring each user only has access to the resources required for their tasks.

 ### What is IAM Role?

 An IAM role defines what someone or something (like an application or service) can do within your AWS account.
 Each role has a set of permissions that determine which actions it can perform and which AWS resources it can access.

-For example, you might have an "admin" role that gives full access to all resources, or a "developer" role that only allows access to certain services for building applications.
+For example, you might have an "admin" role with full access to all resources or a "developer" role that only allows access to certain services for building applications.

-Or if we take another example, imagine you have a visitor who needs temporary access to your house to fix something.
-Instead of giving them a permanent key (IAM user), you give them a temporary key (IAM role) that only works for a limited time and grants access to specific rooms (AWS resources).
+Imagine a visitor needing temporary access to your house to fix something.
+Instead of giving them a permanent key (IAM user), you give them a temporary key (IAM role) that works for a limited time and grants access to specific rooms (AWS resources).

 IAM roles are flexible and can be assumed by users, services, or applications as needed.
-They are commonly used for tasks such as granting permissions to AWS services, allowing cross-account access, or providing temporary access to external users.
-IAM roles enhance security and efficiency by providing controlled access to AWS resources without the need for permanent credentials.
+They are used for tasks like granting permissions to AWS services, allowing cross-account access, or providing temporary access to external users.
+IAM roles enhance security and efficiency by providing controlled access without permanent credentials.

 ### What is IAM Policy?

-An IAM policy is a set of rules that define what actions a role can take.
-These rules specify the permissions granted to the role.
-Think of a policy as a rulebook for the role.
-It outlines which actions are allowed and which are not, helping to ensure secure and controlled access to your AWS resources.
+An IAM policy is a set of rules defining what actions a role or user can take.
+Think of it as a rulebook outlining which actions are allowed and which are not, ensuring secure and controlled access to your AWS resources.

-For example, the rulebook might say that the "admin" key (IAM role or user) can open any door and perform any action within the house (AWS resources), while the "viewer" key (IAM role or user) can only open certain doors and look around, but not make any changes.
+For example, the rulebook might say the "admin" key (IAM role or user) can open any door and perform any action within the house (AWS resources), while the "viewer" key can only open certain doors and look around without making changes.

-IAM policies define the permissions granted to IAM roles and users, specifying which AWS resources they can access and what actions they can take.
-They are essential for maintaining security and controlling access to AWS resources, ensuring that only authorized actions are performed by users and roles within your AWS account.
+IAM policies define permissions for IAM roles and users, specifying which AWS resources they can access and what actions they can take.
+They are essential for maintaining security and ensuring only authorized actions are performed.

 ### What is IAM Group?

-IAM Groups are like collections of IAM users.
-Instead of managing permissions for each user individually, you can organize users into groups based on their roles or responsibilities.
+IAM Groups are collections of IAM users.
+Instead of managing permissions for each user individually, you can organize users into groups based on roles or responsibilities.

-You can think IAM Groups as these neat little collections of users with similar roles or responsibilities.
-It's like putting everyone into teams based on their tasks.
-So, you might have a group for developers, another for administrators, and so on.
-So instead of setting permissions for each person one by one, you set them up for the whole group at once.
+Think of IAM Groups as teams based on tasks.
+You might have a group for developers, another for administrators, and so on.
+Instead of setting permissions for each person one by one, you set them for the whole group at once.

-For example, let's say you have a development team working on a project.
-Instead of assigning permissions to each developer one by one, you can create an IAM Group called "Developers" and add all the developers to that group.
-Then, you assign permissions to the group as a whole.
-So, if you want all developers to have access to the same resources, you only need to set it up once for the group.
+For example, for a development team, you can create an IAM Group called "Developers" and add all developers to it.
+Assign permissions to the group, and all developers get the same resource access, simplifying management.

 ### Best Practices

-- Give only the permissions needed: Don't give more access than necessary.
+- **Give only the permissions needed**: Avoid granting more access than necessary.
-- Use roles instead of users: Roles are safer and can be used when needed.
+- **Use roles instead of users**: Roles are safer and can be used when needed.
-- Review roles regularly: Remove unused roles to keep things tidy and secure.
+- **Review roles regularly**: Remove unused roles to keep things tidy and secure.
-- Add extra security with MFA: Use Multi-Factor Authentication for extra protection.
+- **Add extra security with MFA**: Use Multi-Factor Authentication for extra protection.
-- Use ready-made policies: They're safer and easier to use.
+- **Use ready-made policies**: They're safer and easier to use.
-- Keep policies simple: Make separate policies for different tasks.
+- **Keep policies simple**: Create separate policies for different tasks.
-- Keep track of changes: Keep a record of who changes what.
+- **Keep track of changes**: Record who changes what.
-- Test policies before using them: Make sure they work the way you want them to before applying them to real stuff.
+- **Test policies before using them**: Ensure they work as intended before applying.
-- Use descriptive names: Choose clear and descriptive names for IAM groups to facilitate understanding and management.
+- **Use descriptive names**: Choose clear names for IAM groups to aid understanding and management.
-- Enforce strong password policies: Encourage users to create strong passwords and implement expiration and complexity requirements.
+- **Enforce strong password policies**: Encourage strong passwords with expiration and complexity requirements.

-Note (difference between users and roles): In AWS, users are like individual people with their own set of keys to access resources.
-These keys are permanent and tied to specific individuals.
-It's similar to having your own key to the front door of your house—it's always yours.

-On the other hand, roles in AWS are more like special keys that can be used by different people or even programs.
-These keys provide temporary access and can be used by different users as needed.
-Roles are like master keys that can be used by anyone who needs access to certain things temporarily.
-So, while users are tied to specific individuals, roles are more flexible and can be shared among different users for specific tasks.
+*Note* (difference between users and roles): Users are like individuals with permanent keys to access resources, tied to specific people.
+Roles are like special keys providing temporary access, usable by different users or programs as needed.
+Users are fixed to individuals, while roles are flexible for specific tasks.

-For MFA you can check Multi-Factor Authentication (MFA) for IAM.
+For MFA, see Multi-Factor Authentication (MFA) for IAM.

-Note on AWS policies:
+*Note on AWS policies*:
-- Managed Policies: Made by AWS, used by many.
+- **Managed Policies**: Created by AWS, widely used.
-- Customer Managed Policies: You make and manage them.
+- **Customer Managed Policies**: You create and manage them.
-- Inline Policies: Made for one specific thing.
+- **Inline Policies**: Made for one specific thing.

-For further details, please refer to Policies and permissions in IAM in IAM documentation.
+For further details, refer to [Policies and permissions in IAM](./img/https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the IAM documentation.

 ## Practical Implementation

-A growth marketing consultancy company called GatoGrowFast.com wants to give some access to their employee Seun, Jack and Ade to the AWS resources.
+A growth marketing consultancy, GatoGrowFast.com, wants to grant access to AWS resources for employees Seun, Jack, and Ade.
+The project is divided into three parts:

-We'll do it in two parts.
-In the first part of the practical, we'll create a policy granting full access to EC2.
-Then, we'll create a user named Seun and attach that policy to him.
+1. Create a policy granting full EC2 access and assign it to user Seun, along with MFA setup.

-In the second part, we'll create a group and add two more users, Jack and Ade, to that group.
-Afterward, we'll create a policy for granting full access to EC2 and S3, and attach it to the group.
+2. Create a group, add users Jack and Ade, and create a policy granting full EC2 and S3 access for the group.
+3. Enable MFA for user Seun to enhance security.

-The following steps are ordered numSeunally based on the screenshot names provided, with each step linked to its corresponding screenshot for visual reference.
-Screenshot descriptions have been formatted for readability.
-Note: Some screenshots use "Seun" as the user name example instead of "Seun," but the process remains the same.
+The following steps are ordered numerically based on the provided screenshot names, with each step linked to its corresponding screenshot.
+Note: Screenshots use "Seun" as the user name, consistent with the provided naming.

 ### Part 1: Create EC2 Policy and IAM User (Seun)

-1. **Log In And Navigate To Your AWS Console**
+1. **Log In and Navigate to Your AWS Console**
    ![Step 1](./img/1.log_in_and_navigate_to_your_aws_console.png)

-2. **Use The Services Search To Search For IAM And Click To Visit The Page**
+2. **Use the Services Search to Search for IAM and Click to Visit the Page**
    ![Step 2](./img/2.use_the_services_search_to_search_for_IAM_and_click_to_visit_the_page.png)

-3. **Click On Policies On The Menu Option**
+3. **Click on Policies on the Menu Option**
    ![Step 3](./img/3.click_on_policies_on_the_menu_uption.png)

-4. **Search For Ec2 And Grant By Selecting AmazonEC2FullAccess**
+4. **Search for EC2 and Grant by Selecting AmazonEC2FullAccess**
    ![Step 4](./img/4.search_for_ec2_and_grant_by_selecting_AmazonEc2FullAccess.png)

 5. **Click Create Policy**